MSHSL State Debate Tournament

 Head Coach Eagan High School in Minnesota

-While I mainly have coached and judged Policy Debate for the past 35 years I do judge my fair share of LD and Public Forum Debate Rounds.
+While I mainly have coached and judged Policy Debate for the past 37 years I do judge my fair share of LD, Public Forum and Congressional Debate Rounds.

-Policy Debate - Please know that while I used to judge a lot of rounds throughout the season in policy debate it has been 5 years since I judged more than just a handful of policy rounds.
-I do work with my school's varsity policy team.
+Policy Debate - Please know that while I used to judge a lot of rounds throughout the season in policy debate it has been a few years since I judged more than a handful of policy rounds.
+I do work with my school's novice and varsity policy teams, so I should be fairly up to date on key arguments on the current on topic.

 My philosophy has pretty much remained consistent throughout my career.
 I consider policy debate to be a test of policy based ideas between two teams.
 How those teams approach the topic and frame the debate is entirely up to them.
 Below are a few things to know about me on some specifics but please know my primary objective is for us to have an enjoyable round of debate.